paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-6a-public-health-service.md

 Subsec. (b)(1).
 Pub.
 L. 114–255, § 9010(2)(B), inserted “veterans, law enforcement, and other categories of individuals, as determined by the Secretary,” after “emergency services personnel”.

 Subsec. (b)(5).
 Pub.
-L. 114–255, § 9010(2)(C)(ii), added subpars.
-(A) and (B) and struck out former subpars.
+L. 114–255, § 9010(2)(C), substituted “for evidence-based programs that provide training and education in accordance with paragraph (1) on matters including” for “to” in introductory provisions, added subpars.
+(A) and (B), and struck out former subpars.
 (A) to (C) which read as follows:

 “(A) train teachers and other relevant school personnel to recognize symptoms of childhood and adolescent mental disorders and appropriately respond;

 “(B) train emergency services personnel to identify and appropriately respond to persons with a mental illness; and

-“(C) provide education to such teachers and personnel regarding resources that are available in the community for individuals with a mental illness.”
+“(C) provide education to such teachers and personnel regarding resources that are available in the community for individuals with a mental illness.”.

-Pub.
-L. 114–255, § 9010(2)(C)(i), in introductory provisions, substituted “for evidence-based programs that provide training and education in accordance with paragraph (1) on matters including” for “to”.

 Subsec. (b)(7).
 Pub.
 L. 114–255, § 9010(2)(D), substituted “$14,693,000 for each of fiscal years 2018 through 2022.” for “, $25,000,000 for fiscal year 2001 and such sums as may be necessary for each of fiscal years 2002 through 2003.”